-A) A is the
+- A) A is the .

-B) B is the
+- B) B is the .

-C) Bank is the
+- C) Bank is the .

-D) Unless otherwise agreed between the promisor and promisee, a beneficiary of a promise is anif recognition of a right to performance in the beneficiary is appropriate to effectuate the intention of the parties and either (A) the performance of the promise will satisfy an obligation of the promisee to pay money to the beneficiary; or (b) the circumstances indicate that the promise intends to give the beneficiary the benefit of the promised performance.
+recognition of a right to performance in the beneficiary is appropriate to effectuate the intention of the parties and either (A) the performance of the promise will satisfy an obligation of the promisee to pay money to the beneficiary; or (b) the circumstances indicate that the promise intends to give the beneficiary the benefit of the promised performance.

-E) A beneficiary is not an intended heneficiary
+E) A beneficiary is not an intended beneficiary.